-Academic lectures and theoretical teaching will hardly help you to stand out in the job market and land a good job.
+Academic lectures and theoretical teaching supplemented with hands-on experience help students stand tall in every single competition and set the foundation for a successful professional career.
 Employers are more interested in hiring candidates who are able to apply their skills and knowledge with professionalism and competence.
 Except if you have enough relevant job experience in the first place, it will be hard for you to measure up with their demands or expectations.

 An apprenticeship is a fantastic opportunity to complement your theoretical knowledge with their practical use and succeed in a competitive job market.
 You won’t only receive certain practical skills, but you will also learn a wide set of personal skills you’re going to need in the long-term.
 You will learn to cooperate for common goals, to handle the pressure, take responsibilities and commit to your duties.

 Many academics and employers recommend students attend one in order to boost their employability.
 But, what is an apprenticeship?

 Apprenticeship is a training program which combines class-based education and practical training in a real-life workplace.